joziasmartini/mindstate/README.md

   An application that monitors your body and mind.
 </p>

-## Project
+## Introduction

-No one could imagine that a pandemic would arise, and as we were taken by surprise, we still haven't learned how to deal with it.
+We all have problems and suffering, even so, no one could have imagined that a pandemic would arise, and as we were taken by surprise, we still haven't learned how to deal with it.

-Afraid, hopeless, our body and mind hasn't rested well, our cycles have deregulated and we still can't fully recover.
+With fear, without hope, our body and mind did not rest well, our cycles became deregulated and we still cannot fully recover from what has been happening in the world.

-Reaching out to anyone in need, we've built the Mindstate app, which helps you monitor and regulate your body and mind.
+Seeking to help people in need, we created the Mindstate app, which helps you monitor and regulate your body and mind for a more regulated and healthy life.

 ## Prototype